wwarriner/uabrc.github.io/docs/account_management/uab_shared_mailbox.md

 <!-- markdownlint-disable MD046 -->
 !!! note

-    The form is not a fully automated process.
-When you click "Submit" a ticket will be created and then followed up on manually.
+    The form is used to interact with a fully automated process.
+When you click "Submit" a ticket will be created and added to a queue for automatic fullfilment.
 This process can take time, so please plan accordingly.
 <!-- markdownlint-enable MD046 -->

 1. Determine your organization's Active Directory (AD) organizational unit (OU).
 Generally, this is an uppercase string of letters with at most four characters, like `ITRC`.
 If you do not have an OU, you will need to have one created by UAB Enterprise IT.